← Previous · All Episodes · Next →

 Matt Heywood:

 Yes.
 That was the first two.
 And the the third one was at BC Transit.
-And after doing 2 co ops at a really small company, I said, okay, I have to do something different.
-So I'm gonna try and find a bigger company to do a co op with.
+And after doing two co-ops at a really small company, I said, okay, I have to do something different.
+So I'm gonna try and find a bigger company to do a co-op with.

 Katy DeCoste: